fpco/pid1-rs/Development.md

 - zombie.rs: Creates zombie process
 - sigterm_handler.rs: Program which has SIGTERM handler and exits on receiving it.
 - sigterm_loop.rs: A buggy program which doesn't exit on SIGTERM
+- dumb_shell.rs: Alternative shell that you can use to test your program since bash does reaping of process.

 ## Environment setup